sequana/resources/sequanix/gene_regulation.rst

 ============================

 This page shows how to load and execute a Snakemake pipeline from the Gene-regulation library (Rioualen et al).
-Tutorial available on gene-regulation documentation web page http://gene-regulation.readthedocs.io/en/latest/tutorials.html
+This tutorial is a snapshot (June 2017) of the official (and up-to-date) tutorial available on gene-regulation documentation web page http://gene-regulation.readthedocs.io/en/latest/tutorials.html

-We will use one of the pipeline for the demonstration that is the ChIP-seq pipeline.
+We will use one of the pipeline from the Gene-regulation library to demonstrate that **Sequanix** can load a third-party snakemake pipelin.
+Here, the ChIP-seq pipeline.

-Independently of Sequana/Sequanix we will first need to install Gene-regulation package itself and then a set of data files to play with.

 The following pipeline (ChIP-seq) depends on the gene-regulation library.
 The pipeline requires some data to be copied in the the directory where will be installed the library.
 So let us first define a directory.